snehamariamthomas/snehamariamthomas/README.md

 ### Hi there, I'm Sneha Mariam Thomas! 👩‍💻

-- 🎓 LSE student of Data Science
+- 🎓 Specialising in Data Science at LSE, with a background in Economics and International Development
 - 🎯 Aim: Leveraging Data Science for social good
 - 💼 Work Experience: Project Manager and Monitoring and Evaluation Specialist with Government of India